 This is the beginning of the reproductive stages in soybean development.
 So at this point, nutrient needs will increase in order to grow the soybeans that farmers are hoping to harvest.
 The three main nutrients crops need are nitrogen (N), phosphorus (P), and potassium (K).
 Farmers may fertilize their soybean crops during flowering, and while the plant is starting the pod and filling the seeds.

-Large pod: At this stage, plant growth is all but finished.
-The seeds are now full, and pod weight will peak during this time.
-At this point, the plant will begin to mature.
+As the summer progresses, the green soybean pods grow.
+They get larger as the soybeans inside grow.
+Once the soybean pods are full, the plant will begin to mature and dry down.
 When a soybean plant matures, its leaves will first turn yellow, then will fall from the plant.
 Then, the plant will be essentially just a stalk with pods, that will be left in the field until it dries down.
 Grain should not be stored over about 15% moisture, and it takes energy to dry the grain down if harvested too early.
 So, this stage may be spent with the farmer monitoring the moisture of his grain so they can begin to decide when to harvest the crop.

 After the plant’s life cycle, the grain can be stored or sold.
 Soybeans can be used for many purposes, including animal feed, soy biodiesel, vegetable oil, tofu, or even crayons, fibers, foam stuffing in car seats, and many other cool things!
 Each of these purposes has many jobs and careers associated with it, including livestock nutritionists, chemists, engineers, food scientists, marketers, economists, and many others.